 On March 23, Washington Gov. Jay Inslee announced his “Stay Home, Stay Healthy” order that prohibits social gatherings and non-essential business in Washington for at least two weeks.
+On April 2, he extended the order through at least May 4.

 Guidelines during this pandemic are changing so fast.
-What does this new order mean for families with kids around Seattle and across the state?
+What does this order mean for families with kids around Seattle and across the state?
 Can we still go outside?

 Going outside is not only allowed, it is, in fact, encouraged — for the physical and mental health of both kids and adults.